yuhengen/TGC9-Proj2-PokeLegends-vue/README.md

 ```
 - Black/Grey for background, buttons and windows due to it being able to blend in most situations
 - Red + White combination to match colors for a Pokéball
-- White for texts to contrast the dark colors
+- White mainly used for texts to contrast the dark colors which are used as background
 ```

 ## Fonts
-The fonts mainly used on the website is Sans Serif, the default font family, which is often used to convey modernity or minimalism.
+The font mainly used on the website is Sans Serif, the default font family, which is often used to convey modernity or minimalism.
-Secondary fonts used are [Pokémon Font](https://www.dafont.com/pokemon.font) for the navigation bar, and the [Nintendo Pixel Font](https://www.fontspace.com/press-start-2p-font-f11591) for the game to bring forth a retro look.
+Secondary fonts used are [Pokémon Font](https://www.dafont.com/Pokémon.font) for the navigation bar, and the [Nintendo Pixel Font](https://www.fontspace.com/press-start-2p-font-f11591) as main font for the game to bring forth a retro look.

 # Testing
+## Navigation bar
+- ✅ [Home](https://yuhengen.github.io/TGC9-Proj2-PokeLegends-vue/) routes to the Home page, Home.vue component
+- ✅ [Pokédex](https://8080-c1affde1-a811-46d2-9345-b1ed65ca2518.ws-us03.gitpod.io/#/Pokédex) routes to the Pokédex page, Pokédex.vue component
+- ✅ [Pokeball Icon](https://yuhengen.github.io/TGC9-Proj2-PokeLegends-vue/) routes to the page to play Pokémon Legends game, Game.vue component
+### Before Login
+- ✅ Login opens the Login modal
+- ✅ [Register](https://8080-c1affde1-a811-46d2-9345-b1ed65ca2518.ws-us03.gitpod.io/#/register) routes to the Registration page, RegisterPage.vue component
+### After Login
+- ✅ Profile opens a dropdown to allow logging out
+- ✅ [Play](https://8080-c1affde1-a811-46d2-9345-b1ed65ca2518.ws-us03.gitpod.io/#/game) routes to the page to play Pokémon Legends game, Game.vue component

+## Home
+- ✅ [Play Pokémon Legends Now](https://8080-c1affde1-a811-46d2-9345-b1ed65ca2518.ws-us03.gitpod.io/#/game) routes to the page to play Pokémon Legends game, Game.vue component

+## Pokédex
+- ✅ Clicking/tapping on any of the Pokémon displayed in the Pokédex to see more information about them

+## Login
+- ✅ Keying in a registered account username will allow users to login and retrieve data from their previous save.
+Contains form validation to ensure form is properly filed up

+## Register
+- ✅ Keying in the necessary information will allow the registration of a new unique account.
+Contains form validation to ensure form is properly filed up

 # Technologies
 - VueJS and CSS for structuring and styling the website